 The appeal of rare coins to investors is their impressive historical price appreciation, which has outpaced the level of the underlying precious metal.

 For investors able to hold 5–10 years, ultra-rare acquisitions offer the safest store of wealth and the strongest growth potential.
 Accumulate the highest-quality coins that you can afford.
 This strategy will pay off handsomely as rarity tends to appreciate the fastest.

 An accumulation strategy is probably the best option for clients wishing to add to holdings.

 Trading Precious Metals

-The gold/silver ratio is a way investors measure the relative value of these two metals.
+The gold/silver ratio is a way for investors to measure the relative value of these two metals.
 The ratio indicates the number of ounces needed to buy one ounce of gold.
 Investors have long turned to this ratio to identify attractive long-term entry points for precious metals purchases.
 A high ratio is generally viewed as a signal that silver is undervalued relative to gold.
-That is what we are seeing now.
+That is what we’re seeing now.

-You may want to consider converting some gold holdings to silver.
+You may want to consider converting some gold holdings into silver.

 Popular silver products: 10 oz. & 100 oz. silver bars, Silver American Eagles in monster boxes.